Completing your application

 By post at:

-Before we can grant a licence for a zoo in its area it must be satisfied that:
+Before we can grant a licence for a zoo in the area we must be satisfied that:

-- the establishment will not injuriously affect the health and safety of persons living in the neighbourhood;
+- the establishment will not have a detrimental affect on the health and safety of persons living in the neighbourhood;

 - the establishment will not affect the preservation of law and order;

 - the accommodation, staffing and management are adequate for the proper care and well-being of the animals.

 We may refuse to grant a licence if the applicant, or where the applicant is a corporate body, the body or any director, manager, secretary or other similar officer of the body, or any person employed as a keeper in the zoo, has been convicted of an offence under the Zoo Licensing Act 1981 or for other offence involving the ill-treatment of animals.